WHAT IS WESTERN CIVILIZATION?

 worship services, eliminating may of the rituals and practices of

 Catholicism.
-It was an important movement
+It was an important

-church.
-As a result, Christianity
+the Roman church.
+As a result,

-spread even more, especially in the nations of Northern Europe.
+Christianity spread even more, especially in the nations of Northern Europe.

 Protestantism came to dominate many nations, especially Great Britain,